Quantum-Unity-Globalchain/besu_automation_tool/docs/architecture.md

 8. **Feedback and Iteration:** Users provide feedback through `feedbackMechanism.js`, which is used for continuous improvement.

 This architecture ensures a modular, scalable, and user-friendly tool for deploying and managing Hyperledger Besu networks efficiently.

+## Multi-Blockchain Support

+The tool now supports configuration for multiple blockchain networks, including Hyperledger Besu and XDC Zero.
+This allows for seamless setup and management of various blockchain infrastructures.

+### Supported Blockchains

+- Hyperledger Besu
+- XDC Zero
+- More to come

+For detailed instructions on configuring each supported blockchain, please refer to the respective sections in the [USER_GUIDE.md](docs/USER_GUIDE.md).

+## Multi-Blockchain Configuration Guide

+This guide provides instructions for configuring different blockchain networks using our tool.

+### Hyperledger Besu Configuration

+Follow the steps outlined in the Hyperledger Besu section to configure your Besu network.

+### XDC Zero Configuration

+Refer to the XDC Zero section for detailed steps on setting up and deploying contracts on the XDC Zero network.

+### Adding New Blockchains

+To add support for a new blockchain, create the necessary configuration and script files in the designated directories and update this guide accordingly.

+## Multi-Blockchain Architecture

+The tool's architecture is designed to support multiple blockchain configurations.
+Each blockchain has its own set of configuration files and scripts, allowing for independent setup and management.

+### Directory Structure

+- `config/`: Contains subdirectories for each supported blockchain with their respective configuration files.
+- `scripts/`: Holds blockchain-specific deployment and management scripts.
+- `blockchainConfigurators/`: Includes configurator classes for each blockchain.

+### Extensibility

+The architecture is modular, making it easy to add support for new blockchains by adding the necessary configurator class and associated files.